 - Place the onion, dried shrimp, garlic and chilies in a food processor or blender and puree well.
 Add a little water if necessary.

 - Heat the oil in a large saucepan over medium heat.
-Add the onion-shrimp mixture and sauté until cooked through, about 5-7 minutes.
+Add the onion-shrimp mixture and saute until cooked through, about 5 to 7 minutes.

 - Stir in the stock or water and whisk in the peanut or cashew butter until smooth.
 Then stir in the breadcrumbs, salt and pepper.
-Bring to a boil, then reduce heat to medium-low and simmer for 5-8 minutes to meld the flavors.
+Bring to a boil, then reduce heat to medium-low and simmer for 5 to 8 minutes to meld the flavors.

-- Stir in the shrimp and coconut milk and simmer another 5-6 minutes, or until shrimp is almost cooked through.
+- Stir in the shrimp and coconut milk and simmer another 5 or 6 minutes, or until shrimp is almost cooked through.